 New citizens are asked to arrive 30 minutes prior to the ceremony to allow for registration and MUST bring with them photo identification.
 New citizens are welcome to invite guests to the ceremony, however, we request that you limit the number of invitees due to space restrictions.
 Please note that guests will not be seated with the new citizens, and there may only be standing room available.

-While ceremonies have re-commenced for 2021 our capacity is still reduced due to COVID-19 social distancing restrictions.
+Due to COVID-19 social distancing restrictions apply and this will limit the number of people at each ceremony.
 Guests are strictly limited to one guest per new citizen.

-Dates for 2021 are shown below, there will be two or three ceremonies held on each of these days.
+Dates for 2022 are shown below, there will be one or two ceremonies held on each of these days.
 Invitations will be sent by the Department of Home Affairs.

 Citizenship ceremonies are held at the Little Para Rooms, Level 1, 34 Church Street, Salisbury unless otherwise stated on the invitation.